mary-perret-1986/kerry-perret.github.io/_pages/about.md

 and I like...

 - (⚠️spoiler-alert) coding 💻 stuff that, hopefully, can bring some value to others
-- the annoyingly glowing purple colour 💜
+- the annoyingly glowing purple-ish colour 💜
 - the arts 🎶✒️🍿💃🗿🎨
 - hiking 🚶‍♀️🥾
 - supporting LGBTQ2+ indivdiuals 🏳️‍🌈⚢⚣⚤⚥⚧️⚦